j-steinhaus/week-3-password-generator/README.md

 # week-3-password-generator
 ## Description
 > An application that an employee can use to generate a random password based on criteria they've selected.
 This app will run in the browser, and will feature dynamically updated HTML and CSS powered by JavaScript code that you write.
 It will have a clean and polished user interface that is responsive, ensuring that it adapts to multiple screen sizes.
-This week's coursework will teach you all the skills you need to succeed in this assignment.
 ## Installation
 >The URL of the deployed application.
 >The URL of the GitHub repository that contains your code.
 Give the repository a unique name and include a README file that describes the project.